The Secret to Mentoring Success

 Our research with our clients has shown some pretty impressive ROI data when it comes to the impact mentoring programs can have on individuals and organizations.
-We know that mentoring can improve employee retention and engagement, and that productivity can increase as well due to mentoring.
+We know that growing your mentoring program strategy can improve employee retention and engagement and that productivity can increase as well due to mentoring.
 In fact, our research found that:

 - 90% of mentees and mentors said the mentoring program helped them develop a positive relationship with another individual in the company.

 - 89% said that they feel like their company values their development because they offer a mentoring program.